Nelly Junior Joseph

-Nelly Junior Joseph (born November 20, 2001) is a Nigerian professional basketball player for SIG Strasbourg of the French LNB Pro A. He previously played for the Iona Gaels, Metro Atlantic Athletic Conference (MAAC) and New Mexico Lobos of the Mountain West Conference.
+Nelly Junior Joseph (born November 20, 2001) is a Nigerian professional basketball player for AEK Athens of the Greek Basketball League (GBL).
+He previously played for the Iona Gaels, Metro Atlantic Athletic Conference (MAAC) and New Mexico Lobos of the Mountain West Conference.

 Early life

 Junior Joseph grew up in Benin City, Nigeria and was friends with future NBA player Charles Bassey.
 At the age of 13, a local coach noticed his height and suggested he play basketball.
 Junior Joseph initially declined, as he wanted to focus on soccer, but was able to dunk after two weeks of practice.
 He attended high school for a year in Japan.
 Former NBA player Olumide Oyedeji informed NBA Academy Africa director Roland Houston about Junior Joseph, and he joined the academy after impressing Houston at a tryout.
 Junior Joseph played at the academy for two years and occasionally competed against NBA players such as Gorgui Dieng.
 Junior Joseph initially committed to playing college basketball for Wichita State, but received a late offer from Iona coach Rick Pitino, and he switched his commitment to the Gaels.